CloudLabsAI-Azure/fbricrealtimeintdepth/Lab guides/Use Case 03/Usecase03.md

     | summarize IngestionCount = count() by bin(ingestion_time(), 1h);
     ```

-    ***Note:*** *To run a single query when there are multiple queries in theeditor, you can highlight the query text or place your cursor so thecursor is in the context of the query (for example, at the beginning orend of the query) -- the current query should highlight in blue.
+    >[!note]**Note:** To run a single query when there are multiple queries in theeditor, you can highlight the query text or place your cursor so thecursor is in the context of the query (for example, at the beginning orend of the query) -- the current query should highlight in blue.
 To runthe query, click Run in the toolbar.
-If you'd like to run all 3 todisplay the results in 3 different tables, each query will need to havea semicolon (;) after the statement, as shown below.*
+If you'd like to run all 3 todisplay the results in 3 different tables, each query will need to havea semicolon (;) after the statement, as shown below.

     > !
 [A screenshot of a computer AI-generated content may be incorrect.](https://raw.githubusercontent.com/technofocus-pte/fbricrealtimeintdepth/refs/heads/RTI-Cloudslice/Lab%20guides/Use%20Case%2003/media/image56.png)
 8. The results will be displayed in 3 different tables as shown in the